IBM/mysql-openshift/README.md

 # Create a MySQL database on Red Hat Openshift on IBM Cloud and link it to your microservices application.

+Typically, deploying your database to an online server is not as easy as it sounds.
+It takes a lot of configuration to get it done and integrate it to your application.
+Fortunately, Red Hat OpenShift comes in place to make life easier with just few clicks!
 This tutorial is a step-by-step guide to teach you how to create a MySQL instance on Red Hat OpenShift on IBM Cloud and integrate it to your microservices-based application, which is also deployed on Red Hat OpenShift.
 The tutorial is intended for anyone who spends lots of effort deploying, managing, updating, and monitoring their application and is interested in microservices in general.
 After completing the steps below, you should have a microservices-based application for viewing the list of customers and each customer's details all gathered from the database.